g3th/UserPass-Generator/README.md

 - It contains at least one lowercase letter, at least one uppercase letter and at least one digit
 - It does not contain three repeating characters in a row.

-This script adheres to all the following rules and, moreover, eliminates all repeating characters.
+This script adheres to all the previous rules and, moreover, eliminates all repeating characters.
 It also allows the possibility of choosing how many letters your password should be, with a minimum of 8 letters required.

 02/06/22 - Got rid of os commands
 12/08/22 - Some README updates